unternet-co/unternet.co/README.md

 4. **Add the token as a secret** in your repository:
    - Go to your repo's Settings → Secrets and variables → Actions
-   - Add a new secret named `DOCSYNC_TOKEN` with your token value
+   - Add a new secret named `WEBSITE_DEPLOY_TOKEN` with your token value

-5. **Push to main** - your docs will now automatically sync to the website!
+5. **Push to main** - your changes will trigger a website rebuild with fresh docs!

 ### Repository requirements